OnslowCollege/Playground/README.md

 When you wish to start a new piece of work, such as a new task, you must **create a new branch**.

-> This is because Swift requires code to be located in the `main.swift` file located in the `Sources` folder, so you can't just create a new `.swift` file.
-Creating a new branch allows you to have multiple versions of the `main.swift` file which you can switch between.
+> This is because Swift requires code to be located in the `Program.swift` file located in the `Sources/Program` folder, so you can't just create a new `.swift` file.
+Creating a new branch allows you to have multiple versions of the `Program.swift` file which you can switch between.

 To create a new branch: